cgyurgyik/ray-tracing/README.md

 # About
-This repository follows the steps from [Ray Tracing In One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html#overview).
+This repository follows the steps from [Ray Tracing In One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html#overview) and the follow-on series.
 It also includes talking points from the blogpost about [Type-Safe Ray Tracing](https://ajeetdsouza.github.io/blog/posts/type-safe-raytracing-in-modern-cpp/).

 # TODOs:
 - Unit testing.